wacii/ec/upcoming-events-2/index.md

 **May, 2018**

-"Burning"--**_Hath No Fury_** (Outland Entertainment).
-A short story in an anthology that focuses on strong female characters.
+"Burning"--**_Hath No Fury_**, an anthology that focuses on strong female characters.
 Edited by Joe Martin and Melanie Meadors, with a foreword by Robin Hobb and introduction by Margaret Weis.

 **September, 2018**

 "Plot Problems"--**_Fantasy for the Throne_**, a reprint anthology featuring "one-sitting reads."
 This story was originally published in the EMG Shorts column by Evil Girlfriend Media.
 It's also a prototype for an urban fantasy series I've got on the back burner.